Top 5 Rehab Centers That Accept Virginia Medicaid

 What Are The Different Drug Rehabs Programs Available For Virginia Medicaid Patients?

-Virginia Medicaid recipients can participate in outpatient rehab, inpatient rehab, detox, and more.
+Virginia Medicaid recipients can participate in outpatient programs, inpatient programs, medical detox, and more.

 What If I Need To Stay In Rehab For Longer Than Virginia Medicaid Covers?

-If you need to stay in treatment for longer, there are other financing options such as scholarships, grants, sliding-fee scales, and other programs specific to each rehab program.
+If you need to stay in treatment longer, there are other financing options such as scholarships, grants, sliding-fee scales, and other programs specific to each treatment program.